Akira5Kitaoka/Akira5Kitaoka-en.github.io/talks/index.md

 ### Confernences & Seminar

+[11]Ray-Singer torsion and the Laplacian of the Rumin complex on the lens spaces(Japanese), [Winter Seminar on Several Complex Variables 2021](https://www.comp.tmu.ac.jp/hisamoto/SCVwinter2021.html), online, Dec.
+10, 2021.

-[10] Ray-Singer torsion and the Laplacian of the Rumin complex on the lens spaces, [Seminar on Geometric Complex Analysis](https://www.ms.u-tokyo.ac.jp/seminar/2021/sem21-175.html), online, Nov.
+[10] Ray-Singer torsion and the Laplacian of the Rumin complex on the lens spaces(Japanese), [Seminar on Geometric Complex Analysis](https://www.ms.u-tokyo.ac.jp/seminar/2021/sem21-175.html), online, Nov.
 29, 2021, 10:30-12:00(GTM+9).

 [9] Analytic torsions associated with the Rumin complex on contact spheres, [Symplectic & Poisson Geometry Seminar](https://math.illinois.edu/system/files/2020-02/Schedule%20-%20draft%202.pdf), University of Illinois at Urbana–Champaign, Mar.
 2, 2020.